A real Downie of a day – the Beaumarchais edition

 Watchmaker, inventor, playwright, spy, publisher, arms dealer, financier, and revolutionary.

 The man born Pierre-Augustin Caron to the son of a watchmaker in Meaux (though, somewhat fittingly, Pierre himself was born in rue Saint-Denis in Paris in January 1732) is, without question, one of the most fascinating people I have ever faced the challenge of writing about.
-Condensing his life, his achievements, or his adventures into a distillate of a few thousand, let alone several hundred words is well-nigh impossible.
-I could have easily added musician, diplomat, publisher (he published seven volumes of the works of Voltaire between 1783 and 1790), and horticulturist to his list of accomplishments in the section header.
+Condensing his life, his achievements, or his adventures into a distillate of even a few thousand words is an obstacle I’ll endeavor to overcome but also one that will reveal little of the bronze below the patina.
+To start, I could have easily added musician, diplomat, publisher (he published seven volumes of the works of Voltaire between 1783 and 1790), and horticulturist to his list of accomplishments in the section header.

 Before he added ‘de Beaumarchais” to his name, Pierre gained notoriety at the tender age of 21 when he invented an escapement (“a device in a timepiece which controls the motion of the train of wheelwork and through which the energy of the power source is delivered to the pendulum or balance by means of impulses that permit a tooth to escape from a pallet at regular intervals” as defined by Merriam-Webster) that not only improved the accuracy of watches and clocks but allowed for their manufacture at increasingly smaller sizes.